null2264/dotfiles/nix/README.md

 > - General > Default Results > Extras > Click `Advanced`
 > - Add `com.apple.alias-file`

+> [!CAUTION]
+> This setup is NOT compatible with homebrew, it is designed to completely replaces homebrew.
+> Uninstall homebrew before proceeding.

 Nix in macOS is handled by [nix-darwin](https://github.com/LnL7/nix-darwin).

 #### Initial